 DI: What is your favorite material / platform / technology?

-KiyokaYamazuki : Hand-drawn illustrations: paints, brushes, Japanese paper
+KiyokaYamazuki 山附貴世香 : Hand-drawn illustrations: paints, brushes, Japanese paper Platform: Mac OS Sequoia 15.5 Created in Photoshop

 DI: When do you feel the most creative?

-KiyokaYamazuki : Once you have decided on a theme, create something that follows that concept.
+KiyokaYamazuki 山附貴世香 : Once I've decided on a theme, when I can create something that fits that concept

 DI: Which aspects of a design do you focus more during designing?